XiaoMi/minos/owl/README.md

 # Owl
 Owl is a monitor system for Hadoop cluster.
-It collects data from servers
-through JMX interface.
-And it organizes pages in cluster, job and task
-corresponding to the definition in cluster config.
-It also provides some utils
-like health alerter, HDFS quota updater and quota reportor.
+It collects data from servers through JMX interface.
+And it organizes pages in cluster, job and task corresponding to the definition in cluster configuration.
+It also provides some utils like health alerter, HDFS quota updater and quota reportor.

 # Requirements
 mysql-server